MaximeBonnin/kaufland_deals/README.md

 4. Fetch data requested by web app from excel sheet to serve to user.
 5. Use html and css to create beautiful UI
 6. Find the finished project hosted [here](https://kaufland-deals.herokuapp.com/)
+7. To update the server go to [this](http://kaufland-deals.herokuapp.com/update) url